Frankton, Hamilton: Industry

 Frankton has long been one of Hamilton's industrial centres.
 In addition to the Railway House Factory, another major employer was a factory on a 3.4 ha site, beside the railway, on the corner of Massey and Lincoln streets, specializing in brawn, sausages and polonies from 1901 to 2014.
 Pigs were slaughtered there from 1911 to 1999.
 It had a railway siding from 1912 until the 1990s.
 The factory had several owners, including Waikato Farmers' Bacon Co, W.Dimock & Co Ltd and J.C.Hutton Australia from 1926 to 1986.
 Hutton's then merged with Kiwi Bacon Co to become Hutton's Kiwi.
 In 2007 Goodman Fielder were warned for misleading labels, as some of its pork was imported.
 In 2014 they sold their meat brands to Hellers and 125 staff lost their jobs.

 Frankton had dairy factories from 1894 and still has a cool store in the former dairy and bacon factories.

+Parks

+Swarbrick Park was formed when 17 acre were acquired from Frankton School in 1936.
+It was formerly the Rifle Range Reserve and has 5 sports fields, used by Frankton Rugby Club, and 3 astroturf cricket pitches.

+Frankton Railway Combined Sports Club, in the railway model village, was built in 1923, with bowling, cricket, croquet and tennis grounds.
+It was formally opened in 1925.